ARTICLE CATEGORIES

 A Note About Anosmia

-However, the effects of aromatherapy is debated in the context of dementia and Alzheimer’s patients because of anosmia.
+However, the effects of aromatherapy are debated in the context of dementia and Alzheimer’s treatment of patients because of anosmia.

-This leads us to believe transdermal application is necessary, yet, we still don’t really know until more research is completed.
-(24)
+This leads us to believe transdermal application and relational care may be necessary, yet, we still don’t really know until more research is completed.

 A common question we get is what about dementia and Alzheimer’s patients who have lost their sense of smell?
-Coming directly from a Facebook Q & A, essential oil safely expert Robert Tisserand states this:
+Coming directly from a Facebook Q&A, essential oil safety expert Robert Tisserand states this:

 • Q: If one has lost their smell does aromatherapy still work with the emotions like uplifting or physical like relaxing?